Rebble is exactly what you need if you don’t want your Pebble watch to die

 Official Pebble support for your Pebble smartwatch ended on June 30.
 The app store closed, the voice recognition broke, and mobile app updates and a lot more features are things of the past.
 Your watch still works, but most of the things that made it great no longer exist.
 It’s not a surprise because FitBit, which acquired Pebble, told us the end date at the beginning of the year.

-However, there is an alternative and we’re not talking about buying a different smartwatch.Rebble is an unofficial spinoff of the Pebble platform, and aims to offer most, if not all, the services you’re enjoying on your watch after the Fitbit-imposed June 30 deadline.
+However, if you still want to use your Pebble and enjoy many of the features that are now missing, you can.
+No need to throw it in a drawer, never to be thought of again.Rebble is an unofficial spinoff of the Pebble platform, and aims to offer most, if not all, the services you enjoyed on your watch after the Fitbit-imposed June 30 deadline.
 That means continued mobile app support, an operating application store, and firmware updates.
 Everything you need to keep your Pebble in good working order.

-Rebble is great news for the vibrant and dedicated community that still exists around Pebble; but if you’re considering a new smartwatch instead, there are a few very cool alternatives out there that may tempt you away.
+Rebble is great news for the vibrant and dedicated community that still exists around Pebble, but if you’re considering a new smartwatch instead, there are a few very cool alternatives out there that may tempt you away.